 The genetic counselors at InformedDNA working on this study are highly trained in hereditary neurological conditions.
 As part of the research study, the genetic counselor will:

 - Collect the participant’s medical history and a detailed family history.

 - Discuss the genetics of FTD, including what we know about genes that cause FTD and how it is inherited.

 - Explore the benefits and limitations of genetic testing, and discuss the possible impact of genetic test results on personal health, insurance, and family members.

-- Facilitate convenient genetic testing, performed through an at-home saliva sample collection
+- Facilitate convenient genetic testing, performed through an at-home buccal swab collection

 - Review the results